 When Disney says “come and experience the magic,” it’s no lie.
 Walt Disney World in Orlando, Florida is truly a magical destination.
 With four distinct theme parks, two water parks, over 25 hotels and more restaurants, shops and entertainment than you can count, there is truly something for everyone.
 The vast number of rides, attractions and shows caters to every age from toddler to adult and the new Pandora: World of Avatar is creating a lot of buzz.
 Disney also has many options for families traveling with small children including babysitting services, stroller rentals and changing areas.

 Take Schlitterbahn, the original German-themed waterpark in New Braunfels, Texas and multiply it by four (sister waterparks exist in South Padre Island and Galveston, Texas; Kansas City, Kansas; and Corpus Christi, Texas) and families can fashion a whole road trip around visiting these palaces of aquatic fun.
-This Hill Country amusement park that’s been voted No. 1 Waterpark in America for the past 19 years, and its location between San Antonio and Austin make it a fun base for a true Texan vacation.
+This Hill Country amusement park that’s been voted No. 1 Waterpark in America for as long as we can remember, and its location between San Antonio and Austin make it a fun base for a true Texan vacation.

 Although there are several themeparks to see in the Orlando area, no visit would be complete without a few day’s stop at Universal Studios.
 The movie-themed rides and attractions range from Despicable Me: Minion Mayhem for the little ones to Revenge of the Mummy for the more daring older set.
 Adjacent to Universal is the Islands of Adventure where the Wizarding World of Harry Potter is housed among other impressively entertaining attractions.
 While there are plenty of rides to choose from, families can also enjoy restaurants, shows, movies and shopping nightly at the fun CityWalk.